 Knicks vs. Heat Injury Report Today - May 2

-The New York Knicks (47-35) are monitoring four players on the injury report ahead of Game 2 of the second round of the NBA playoffs against the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.
+Find the injury report for the New York Knicks (47-35), which currently includes four players listed, as the Knicks ready for their NBA playoffs second round game 2 with the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-The teams square off once again after the Heat defeated the Knicks 108-101 on Sunday.
-Jimmy Butler led the Heat to the win with a team-high 25 points.
-RJ Barrett scored 26 points in the Knicks' loss.
+On Sunday when these squads last met, the Heat took down the Knicks 108-101.
+Jimmy Butler led the way with a team-leading 25 points in the victory for the Heat, while RJ Barrett scored 26 points in the loss for the Knicks.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.